iopenattheclose/TennisVision/README.md

 7.tracker_stubs to save output of detected frames in pickle format 8.court_keypoint_detector
-9.mini_court.py->to draw the court canvas
+9.mini_court.py->to draw the court canvas 10.ball_analysis.ipynb -> to detect the player and frame in which ball is hit

 This model uses a library called ultralytics